Among the dozens of works by Beethoven, there is only one opera: Fidelio, the tale of how Leonore rescues her husband from a Spanish prison

 - Selected performances are included in the opera subscription packages offered by Theater an der Wien

-- Tickets for individual performances (if not sold out) should become available at the beginning of September, 2019
+- Tickets for individual performances (if not sold out) will become available online on September 3rd, 2019 at 10am

 Theater an der Wien